ua-snap/vagrant-geonode/README.md

 ## Production setup

-These instructions assume you have already set up a GeoNode development environment by following the instructions above.
+These instructions assume you have already set up a GeoNode development environment by following the instructions above as the user `geonode`.
 They have been adapted from GeoNode's official [Custom Installation Guide](http://geonode.readthedocs.org/en/latest/tutorials/admin/install/custom_install.html) with many small fixes, clarifications, additions for MapLoom support, omissions to avoid redundancy with the rest of our infrastructure, and a few changes specifically for Debian.

 Once you complete the production setup instructions, it will not be easy to go back to the development setup due to port, permission, and database changes.
-In the future we might be able to make it easier to switch between the two, but for now, if you need Paver's debugging information for development, stick with the development setup and bypassing the same-origin-policy in your browser.
+If you need Paver's debugging information for development, stick with the development setup and bypassing the same-origin-policy in your browser.

 1. Make sure Paver is not running:

    ```
+   sudo su - geonode
    workon geonode
    cd ~/geonode
    paver stop
+   exit
    ```

 1. Run the following commands to set up a PostGIS database to be used in place of the development SQLite database:

    ```
+   sudo su - postgres
-   sudo -u postgres createdb -O geonode geonode_data
+   createdb -O geonode geonode_data
-   sudo su postgres
    psql -d geonode_data -c 'CREATE EXTENSION postgis;'
    psql -d geonode_data -c 'GRANT ALL ON geometry_columns TO PUBLIC;'
    psql -d geonode_data -c 'GRANT ALL ON spatial_ref_sys TO PUBLIC;'
-   exit
+   exit # exit postgres user account
    ```
 1. Edit `/etc/postgresql/9.4/main/pg_hba.conf`.